LOST HOSPITALS OF LONDON

 Convalescent

-Fund-raising for a convalescent home for post-operative patients from London 'probably somewhere in Surrey' was started in 1903 by Miss Etheldred Fraser-Tyler and others.
+Fund-raising for a convalescent home for post-operative patients from London 'probably somewhere in Surrey' was started in 1903 by Miss Etheldred Fraser-Tytler and others.
 The initial aim was to create an endowment of £30,000 which, it was hoped, would produce an income of about £1200 per annum, and then to raise more funds for the purchase of a suitable property and the necessary equipment.

 In 1910, when between £30,000 and £40,000 had been subscribed, Sir Ernest Frederick Schiff, of Carlos Place, contributed £132,000 towards the project as a memorial to his brother Alfred.
 This generous donation enabled Knowle Hill Park in Cobham to be purchased.
 This house stood in 48 acres of grounds and, once a new wing had been added, could accommodate from 70 to 75 patients.